UP Diliman University Student Council: 1913-1950

 The Student Council of UP was instituted in 1913 under the auspices of UP President Barlett.
 Manuel Tabora of the UP College of Law was the first Chairman of the Student Council.
-On October 6, 1913, the USC participated in the popular demonstration in honor of Governor-General Harrison.
+On October 6, 1913, the USC participated in the popular demonstration in honor of Governor General Francis Burton Harrison.

 On December 15, 1917, the first student protest took place against a Manila police captain and his men for arresting Victoriano Yamzon during the first University Day.
 The police mistook the first editor of College Folio as part of an unruly crowd.

 On March 12, 1918, there was a protest by Freshmen, who petitioned to Board of Regents to extend their scholarship.
-On July 17, 1918, students led by Carlos P. Romulo and Jose Romero held a rally from UP to Sta Cruz Bridge at The Manila Times office to protest the editorial of the newspaper criticizing UP President Ignacio Villamor.
+On July 17, 1918, students led by Carlos P. Romulo and Jose Romero held a rally from UP to Santa Cruz Bridge at The Manila Times office to protest the editorial of the newspaper criticizing UP President Ignacio Villamor.

 On January 21, 1921, the Executive Committee (EC) of the University approved a memorandum embodying the idea of creating an inter-collegiate student council.
 In 1922 the EC approved the adoption by the student body of a so-called "bill of rights of the USC".
 It would take two more years before the constitutional convention for the creation of a USC would take place.
 The Bill of Rights resolved: